peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 })
 ```

-Notice that this test uses a real Redux store instead of [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store).
-This is so you can test the component from UI event through to UI update.
+Notice that this test uses a real Redux store instead of [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store). **Using a real Redux store in your tests effectively closes the loop between UI event and UI update.** In most cases, you tests can use the same store configuration that is used in your application.

-It might surprise you that this test covers every line of code in the action creator, reducer, and component.
-By testing a molecule, you are indirectly testing its atoms.
+It might surprise you that this test covers every line of code in the action creator, reducer, and component. **By testing a molecule, you are indirectly testing its atoms.** Just be sure to use a code coverage tool to ensure all your branches are covered.

 More importantly, this test verifies the relationship between atoms.
 For example, the test breaks if the component's `onClick` prop is not mapped to the `incrementCounter` action creator or if the reducer fails to handle the `INCREMENT_COUNTER` action.

+What you have here is a kind of mini integration test.

+> Many people assume integration tests are necessarily broad in scope, while they can be more effectively done with a narrower scope.
+- Martin Fowler

 In some cases it is still necessary to mock dependencies that live outside the molecule.
 For instance, you might need to mock the `fetch` API if your action creator makes an HTTP request.
 This is unavoidable unless you use a framework like Cypress or Selenium to test your app from end to end — more on that later.

 Integration tests like this one give you more confidence (beyond unit tests alone) that your app will work as expected.
 So instead of writing a unit test for every atom in your application, zoom out a bit, and write some integration tests for the molecules.

-There are scenarios where unit tests are appropriate (shared libraries, modules
+There are scenarios where unit tests are still appropriate (shared libraries, modules
 published to npm, etc.) but for testing the behaviour of your application, integration tests are more likely to catch problems.

 ### Tools